mozillabrasil/sumo_live_helper/README.md

 1. The search of new questions at Support Forum to Firefox for Desktop is based on the language of the Firefox you are using
 2. The Add-on will show to you the questions that have been opened giving to you the oportunity to open (in new tabs) and choose one or more to answer.

-## How to test this extension
+## How to test this Add-on
 1. Clone this repository git clone ```https://github.com/mozillabrasil/sumo_live_helper.git```
 2. In the Firefox address bar type ```about:debugging```
 3. Click ```Load Temporary Add-on```, a dialog window opens.
 4. In the cloned repository, select the ```manifest.json``` file.
-The webextension icon will appear in your toolbar.
+The Add-on icon will appear in your toolbar.

 ## How Contribute
 Have a suggestion, doubt or encountered an error?
 Please open a new [issue](https://github.com/mozillabrasil/sumo_live_helper/issues).